microsoft/AzureADGraphApps/README.md

 ## Prerequisites
 Download and save the [Get-AzureADGraphApps.ps1](https://github.com/microsoft/AzureADGraphApps/blob/main/Get-AzureADGraphApps.ps1) script file to your device.

-Note: This script has a dependancy on the Azure AD PowerShell module.
+Note:  This script has a dependency on the Azure AD PowerShell module.
 When the script is run it will automatically install the dependant module if it is not already installed.
+You will need PowerShell Desktop edition to run this script.

 ## Usage
 The command below will create a csv of all the apps in the tenant that rely on the Azure AD Graph.